develprr/metamatic-framework/README.md

 ### Implementing Event Listeners

-When you want to handle Metamatic™ events inside components that don't need to be unmounted or any static methods and utility functions, simply use **handleEvent** and **handleEvents** functions for registering handlers for Metamatic™ events:
+When you want to handle events inside components that don't need to be unmounted or any static methods and utility functions, simply use **handleEvent** and **handleEvents** functions for registering handlers for vevents:

 ```js
 import {handleEvent} from 'metamatic';